 - Table Factor – This value is used in every formula in the table.
 Changing the Base Figure to another amount would update the whole table instantly.
 Use an Absolute reference.

-- Row Factors – Each Value is used with their respective row.
-Changing any Value to another amount would update the formula in that row and nowhere else.
+- Row Factors – Each Value is used in their respective row.
+Changing a figure in the Value column would update the formula in that row and nowhere else.
 Use a Mixed using the model $A1.
 As the formula is copied across the column letter stays the same (Column constant).

 - Column Factors – You guessed it!
-Each Markup is used with their respective column.
-Changing any Markup to another percentage would update the formula in that column and nowhere else.
+Each Markup is used in their respective column.
+Changing a Markup to another percentage would update the formula in that column and nowhere else.
 Use a Mixed using the model A$1.
 As the formula is copied down the row number stays the same (Row constant).

 The formula in cell B6 would then be: =$B$1*B$5+$A6.
 This formula can be copied down and across in this table and the result will be perfect.
-Just in case you wish you could ask, this formula could have been written a couple of different ways but the type of reference would have to say the same.
+This formula could have been written a couple of different ways but the type of reference would have to say the same.
 For instance: =B$5+$A6*$B$1 or =$A6+B$5*$B$1 would yield the same result.

 Help to debug formulas